Your Software Firm Should be Vetting Your Idea, Too

 Bonus points if that customer is on board to help fund development efforts.

 What’s the smallest set of features that would be useful to a user?

 Building out every requirement and wishlist item takes months (or years) — and waiting until everything is “perfect” tempts fate.
-That period is marked by change.
-Your understanding of the problem, the industry, and the customer will be further refined, and those learnings should be delivered as quickly as possible.
+Your understanding of the problem, the industry, and the customer will continue to improve, and those learnings should be delivered as quickly as possible.

-If the answer to this section’s opening question is all of them, the project may burn a lot of time building the wrong thing.
-Or, get stuck in an endless cycle of “tuning” before launch.
-Both, as you’d expect, carry hefty penalties when it comes to defining a release timeline.
+If the answer to this section’s opening question is all of them, we’ve found a red flag.
+The project may spend too much time building the wrong thing in a vacuum, or get stuck in an endless cycle of “tuning” before launch.
+Both, as you’d expect, carry hefty penalties when it comes to defining a release timeline and budget.

 Similar to sorting out a minimum viable product, can the individual features be prioritized?
 Could you list them out by importance without writing everything horizontally?

 Everything’s developed on a sliding scale of effort.
 If we’re talking about a mission-critical part of the application, it makes sense for that feature to command a disproportionate amount of attention.
 Should something be fully custom?
 How much complexity can the timeline support?
 Getting the overall resourcing approach correct relies on being able to rank the importance of a platform’s pieces.

 We love hearing about the secret sauce behind an idea.
 Algorithms, processes, bits of logic — custom software is exciting because it’s a window into your unique expertise.